 Source: reuters.com

 While these numbers account for extreme weather in general, a large chunk of losses was caused by hurricanes.
 These powerful storms are like a buffet of natural disasters.
 As such, hurricanes don’t just bring high winds and rain.
-Floods, tornadoes, and even mudslides are all on the menu.
+Floods, tornadoes, and mudslides can occur as well.

 The short list of damages hurricanes can cause to businesses includes the following calamities.